hyperledger/indy-hipe/text/dkms/dkms-v4.md

 Section 7 of NIST 800-130 includes several requirements for conventional CKMS to be able to transition to newer and stronger cryptographic algorithms, but it does not go as far as is required for DKMS infrastructure, which must be capable of adapting to evolving Internet security and privacy infrastructure as well as rapid advances in distributed ledger technologies.

-It is worth noting that the DKMS specifications will not themselves include a trust framework; rather, one or more trust frameworks can be layered over them to formalize certain types of extensions.
+It is worth noting that the DKMS specifications will not themselves include a trust framework (also called a [governance framework](https://docs.google.com/document/d/1gfIz5TT0cNp2kxGMLFXr19x1uoZsruUe_0glHst2fZ8/edit?pli=1#heading=h.it5rm9r2tq2r); rather, one or more trust frameworks can be layered over them to formalize certain types of extensions.
 This provides a flexible and adaptable method of extending DKMS to meet the needs of specific communities.

 ## 2.10.
 Simplicity